-Self-care is something I’ve had to learn as you get older and it’s harder to master during your Quarter-life crisis.
-It was quite a challenge to unlearn some deeply ingrained unhealthy habits and redefine them to be healthier character traits.
-For example, I’m a people pleaser to a fault and I had to learn how to balance that out with my self-care and not feel bad about it.
+Self-care is something you have to learn as you get older and it’s harder to master during your Quarter-life crisis.
+For me, I found it quite challenging to unlearn some deeply ingrained unhealthy habits and redefine them to be healthier character traits.
+For example, I’m a people pleaser to a fault and I had to learn how to set boundaries and prioritize self-care without feeling bad about it.
 I had to learn that it’s ok to sometimes set boundaries, and it’s ok to have expectations of respect and even in some situations, reciprocation.

 Being present in the present is a good habit to master.
 It’s particularly hard for ambitious people or people in jobs or situations they hate but it’s important.
 Learn to make the most of your current situation no matter how unpleasant and see how you can learn from it at least.
-Plan your next moves while taking in all that “now” has to offer.
-This is especially true for people in transition- maybe you just graduated and you’re trying to find a job or change jobs or cities.
+Plan your next moves while taking in all that your present situation has to offer.
+This is especially true for people in transition- maybe you just graduated and you’re trying to find a job, change jobs or change cities.
 Make all your plans but don’t be so caught up in it that the beauty of now passes you by.
 Make every moment count.

 Be Positive (Despite “Quarter life crisis”)